Enter Bird's Name in Search Box:

 |B L||W W||W||Family||Latin Name|

 |16" 40.6cm||30" 76.2cm||12oz 340.2g||Scolopacidae||Limosa lapponica|

-Distribution: The Bar-tailed Godwit is a larger member of the shorebird family and much more common in Eurasia.
+Distribution: The Bar-tailed Godwit is a larger member of the shorebird family and is much more common in Eurasia.
 Godwits in general are recognized by their upturned bills.
-It has reddish-orange plumage in breeding season, which molts to a plain grey plumage during the winter months.
-In North America, it is more likely to be seen only on the western coast of Alaska and only in the breeding season, when it will return back to Asia in the fall.
+It has reddish-orange plumage in breeding season which molts to a plain grey plumage during the winter months.
+In North America, it is more likely to be seen only on the western coast of Alaska and only in the breeding season.
+It returns back to Asia in the fall.